 The Alfred E. Mann Institute is committed to making a difference and wants USC as well as its surrounding neighborhoods to be healthy, safe, and prosperous.
-For eight straight years, all AMI employees have contributed to the Campaign.
+For 15 straight years, AMI has had 100% employee participation contribution to the Campaign.
 To find out more, please visit the USC Good Neighbors webpage.

 Please email us at email@example.com if you are part of a student organization and want to learn more about AMI’s outreach in this space.